pakdel/Namak/README.md

 Sample Dashboard: https://www.dropbox.com/s/vs4q2jfpnkj5d2w/dashboard-sample.json?dl=1
 ## Dashboard
+You can add up to 99 dashboards, each with up to 99 commands.
 Dashboards are JSON arrays of JSON objests with following attributes:
 - title (optional): It defaults to "[ Asynchronous | Synchronous ] execution of %fun$s on %tgt$s with [no arguments | following arguments: %arg$s]"
 - client: local or local_async